 - It can be handy if you're going back to work and plan on expressing breast milk to be given to your baby in a bottle.

-- If you're going away and need to leave your baby, they can still be given breast milk in a bottle.
+- If you're going away and need to leave your baby, they can still be given breast milk in a bottle by their carer.

 - You can monitor how much milk your baby is getting when you use a bottle.

-- Feeding using both breast and bottle means that you can still maintain your breast milk supply if you continue to pump and direct breastfeed.
+- Feeding using both breast and bottle means that you can still maintain your breast milk supply if you want to continue to pump and directly breastfeed.

 Before you begin combination feeding, you should be aware that bringing a bottle into the mix can sometimes affect the amount of breast milk you produce.
-Also, some babies might not breastfeed as well because they need to use a different sucking action when feeding from a bottle.
+Some babies might also take time to adjust to switching between breast and bottle because they need to use a different sucking action when feeding from a bottle.

 Don't worry too much though.
-If you start bottle feeding your baby when they're a little older, you're both comfortable with breastfeeding and continue to breastfeed and express using a pump frequently, your breast milk supply shouldn’t be impacted.
+If you start bottle feeding your baby when they're a little older and you're both comfortable with breastfeeding, and continue to breastfeed and express using a pump frequently, your breast milk supply shouldn’t be impacted.

 It's recommended that parents wait until their baby is comfortable with breastfeeding before bringing a bottle of breast milk or formula into the mix.
 You should speak to your health visitor before starting combination feeding.